developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/api/device/index.md

 <span class='text-info'>BOOLEAN</span> <span class='label label-warning'>Read Only</span>

 ####Description
-Controls display of the Android Navigation Bar (sometimes known as the System Bar) on the device, which contains the BACK, HOME and RECENT soft keys (**EB 3.0.6.0 and later**).
+Controls display of the Android Navigation Bar (sometimes known as the System Bar) on the device, which contains the BACK, HOME and RECENT soft keys. **Suported on EB 3.0.6.0 and later**.

 ####Access
 * Class: This property is accessed via the API class object: